tysnj/Accounting-Notebook/README.md

 The tests are in `test` directory.
 They can be checked runnning `npm run test` at backend directory.

+### Concurrency solution
+For the case of race conditions, where a transaction is written while some requests are trying to read a solution of readers and writers, with writing priority has been implemented.
+It is completely contained in `Balance` class (altough, considering that NodeJS executes JS in a single thread it is not really necessary until a database or file saving system is added)

 # Frontend
 TODO